Aung La N Sang knows how to excite a crowd.

-Before that epic clash goes down, we revisit Aung La N Sang’s finest moments in ONE Championship.
+Before this epic clash goes down, we revisit the Myanmar icon’s finest moments in ONE.

 Submitting Aleksei Butorin

 After blazing through his first two opponents in the ONE cage, Aung La N Sang got his third consecutive stoppage victory at ONE: DYNASTY OF CHAMPIONS (HEFEI) in July 2016.